This advisory announces vulnerabilities in the following Jenkins deliverables:

 SECURITY-699 / CVE-2018-1000058

-Pipelines are subject to script security: Either the entire Pipeline needs to be approved, or it runs in a sandbox, with only whitelisted methods etc. allowed to be called.
+Pipelines are subject to script security: Either the entire Pipeline needs to be approved, or it runs in a sandbox, with only approved methods etc. allowed to be called.

 Methods related to Java deserialization like